JiahaoShen0510/JiahaoShen0510/README.md

 International Affairs: Cyber Security and World History & Philosophy at King's College London.
 The studies are expected to be the symbol of culmination of my education journey.

-Research Topics: Transformation of Multi-Civilizational World; Historical Interactions among Great Powers; Big Data Impacts on Political and Societal Structures.
+Research Topics: Transformation of Multi-Civilizational World; Historical Interactions among Great Powers; Big Data Impacts on Political and Societal Structures;
+Historical Mind of Grand Strategy.

 All of the published works during my KCL studies could be accessed there: https://medium.com/@shenkcl